-- Some group leaders may want to use the guide for their own preparation only, while others may choose to print copies for each group member to use. - The study guide divides the book into a six-week study, a time frame that works well for many groups.
-Some may prefer to slow it down and spend more time on each chapter. - This study guide includes more questions and activities than many groups will have time to discuss, depending on the length of your sessions and the level of participation in your group.
-You may want to be selective about choosing questions and issues that are most relevant to your group. - The study guide also works well for individual readers who want to deepen their study and reflection of the issues raised in the book.
+- Some group leaders may want to use the guide for their own preparation only, while others may choose to print out copies for each group member to use. - The study guide divides the book into a six-week study since that time frame works well for many groups, but some may want to slow it down and spend more time on each chapter. - This study guide includes more questions and activities than many groups will have time to discuss, depending on the length of your sessions and the level of participation in your group.
+You may want to be selective about which questions and issues are most relevant to your group. - The study guide also works well for individual readers who want to deepen their study and reflection of the issues raised in the book.

-What Is Pieces of Heaven About?
+What is Pieces of Heaven About?

 Pieces of Heaven: Recognizing the Presence of God seeks to heighten the reader's awareness of those times when the veil between us and eternity-between us and the Holy Spirit-seems thin and permeable and we sense God's presence in a close and supernatural way.
-The reason for raising this awareness is that the everyday world and its demands and responsibilities take up so much of our time and attention that it is easy to crowd out the Spirit altogether.
-This book invites the reader to become aware of those "thin places" when the Spirit breaks through.
+The reason for raising this awareness is that the everyday world and its demands and responsibilities take up so much of our attention that it is easy to crowd out the Spirit altogether.
+This book will invite the reader to become aware of those "thin places" where the Spirit breaks through.

 Most Christians don't intend to quench the Spirit.
 They want God's presence in their lives, but they end up ignoring Him anyway.
 Why?
-In an increasingly secularized and frenzied culture, it's easy to leave God out of our conversations and thoughts-at work, at school, in social settings-and unfortunately sometimes even at church.
+In an increasingly secularized and frenzied culture, it's easy to leave God out of our conversations and thoughts-at work, at school, in social settings, and unfortunately sometimes even at church.
 But our lives can be transformed when we remove Him from that small place on the shelf where we sometimes keep Him and let Him permeate our lives-our work, our play, our music, our relationships, our long walks, our mealtimes, our times of fear, our journeys through suffering.

 This book seeks to awaken readers to God's presence in the many places where we have ignored Him.
-If we open our eyes, we will see Him in our relationships, not only with those we love but also with those who cause us problems.
+If we open our eyes, we will see Him in our relationships, not only with those we love, but also in those who cause us problems.
 His Spirit is powerfully present in music, in nature, in the intellect, in prayer, and in Scripture.
-He also manifests himself at rare times in more unusual ways: in powerful revivals, in people's encounters with angels, or in the moments before death.
-The demands of the world we live in threatens to snuff out God's presence, but He keeps pushing toward us-if only we pay attention.
+He also manifests Himself at rare times in more unusual ways, in powerful revivals, in people's encounters with angels, or in the moments before death.
+The world we live in tries to snuff out God's presence, but He keeps pushing toward us if only we pay attention.

-When people quench the Spirit and shut out God, they don't leave a blank space in their lives where His Spirit should be.
+When people quench the Spirit and shut God out, they don't leave a blank space in their lives where His Spirit should be.
 Instead, they fill it with something.
-The world is full of counterfeits that people use to replace God.
-People who serve false gods almost never identify them as such, but they give themselves over to these gods entirely.
-Others try to squeeze the false gods into a comfortable spot next to the real God.
+The world is full of counterfeits that people use as replacements for God.
+People who serve false gods almost never identify them as such.
+Some people give themselves over to these gods entirely, while others try to squeeze the false gods into a comfortable spot next to the real God.
 What can serve as a stand-in for God?
 Ambition?
 Wealth?
 Video games?
 Sports?
 The list is endless.
 In awakening readers to the life-transforming presence of the real God, this book seeks to initiate or renew a joyful relationship with Jesus Christ.